anyswap/Anyswap-FAQ/General Questions.rst

 A. 0x0c74199d22f732039e843366a236ff4f61986b32  You can see the data relating to the contract at `ANY contract address`_

+Q. What is the contract address for ANY on Ethereum?

+A. 0xf99d58e463a2e07e5692127302c20a191861b4d6 You can see the data relating to the contract at `ANY Ethereum contract address`_

+Q. What is the contract address for ANY on Binance Smart Chain?

+A. 0xf68c9df95a18b2a5a5fa1124d79eeeffbad0b6fa You can see the data relating to the contract at `ANY BSC contract address`_

 Q. How can I see the transactions for my address relating to FSN?

 A. Go to https://fsnex.com/address/<put your Fusion address in here>